-Keratosis pilaris is a common, mild skin condition that causes small, rough, white or reddish bumps or patches on the skin.
+Keratosis pilaris is a common, mostly harmless skin condition that causes small, rough, white or reddish bumps or patches on the skin.
 While it can occur at any age, keratosis pilaris most commonly affects children and adolescents.
 The symptoms often improve and then disappear entirely early in adult life.

 What causes keratosis pilaris?

 Keratosis pilaris is caused by the build-up of a skin protein called keratin.
 Excess keratin can block hair follicles or pores in the skin, forming small, hard bumps.
-The reason for the build-up of keratin is unknown, but it often occurs alongside other skin conditions, such as dermatitis, and may be a genetic condition.
+The reason for the build-up of keratin is unknown, but it often occurs alongside other skin conditions, such as dermatitis.
+In most cases it is a genetic condition that runs in families..